The Ultimate Guide to Museums in Charlotte

 Neighborhood: Uptown

-You’ve seen the Firebird sculpture out front.
+You’ve seen the “Firebird” sculpture out front.
 Step inside to discover more.
-Explore the work of masters of modern art, including Picasso, Miró, Calder and Degas.
-The building is a stunning work of art itself, only the second in the country designed by postmodern Swiss architect Mario Botta.
+Explore the work of some of the masters of modern art, including Picasso, Miró, Calder and Degas.
+The building is a stunning work of art itself — only the second in the country designed by postmodern Swiss architect Mario Botta.

 Harvey B. Gantt Center for African-American Arts + Culture